FabianWildgrube/NodeMCU-Wifi-Power-Socket/README.md

 ```
 >:information_source: Note that the nodeMCU pin numbers for D0, D1, and D2 are NOT 0, 1 and 2.
 Find a full list of the correct numbers for the pins [here](https://github.com/esp8266/Arduino/issues/584)

-Now lets create the small webserver.
+Now lets create the webserver.
 This is pretty simple thanks to the libraries we imported earlier.
-The parameter for the server() constructor specifies on which port the server should listen for clients, which we set to 80.
-This is the standard port for HTTP-Servers making it convenient to access the web interface by typing the IP-address of the node into the browser.
+The parameter for the `server()` constructor specifies the port on which the server should listen for clients, which we set to 80.
+This is the standard port for HTTP-Servers, making it convenient to access the web interface by typing the IP-address of the node into the browser.

 ```C
 ESP8266WebServer server(80);
 ```

 Now lets create the heart of this script - a function that switches the relay.
-Since this particular relay switches from NC to NO on low (0V/Ground) we set the relay pin to 0 if the relay is off to turn it on and vice versa.
+Although this particular relay switches from NC to NO on low (0V/Ground) we set the relay pin to 1 to turn it on and vice versa.
+Why?
+Because we have a transistor in between the relay and the NodeMCU and the transistor switches on high voltage supplied to the base!
+(But we still need to connect the transistor to ground so that switching it means making the relay's input pin electrically common with ground and thus switching the relay)
 Finally we update the status LED so it is always consistent with the relay's state.

 ```C